 - First Model: Most staff work onsite from a primary location, reporting in person to the business.

-- Second Model: Similar to the first, but with product owners, scrum masters, and business analysts to ensure quality assurance.
+- Second Model: This is similar to the first, but with product owners, scrum masters, and business analysts to ensure quality assurance.

-- Third model: The product owner, together with the onsite employees of the business, is based at the central business location, and the rest of the team works remotely.
+- Third model: The product owner, together with the business’s onsite employees, is based at the central business location, and the rest of the team works remotely.

 Some businesses believe an agile method demands collocation, but collocation depends on the project.
 For instance, collating a call center functioning completed offshore is unnecessary.
 So long as functionality and all other requirements are met, remote workers are possible.